inderasarman/CEG3006-Project/README.md

 - Vehicle speed and location (received from OBU)
 - Braking distance calculation (from both car and RSU)
-- Pedestrian position (from LiDAR and camera)
+- Pedestrian position (from LiDAR and depth camera)

 ##### Step 4: Collision Risk Prediction